5 Things More Important to Buyers Than WHAT You're Selling

 So much attention is paid to the WHAT, the HOW often takes a backseat.
 Yet it's the quality of your HOW that determines whether the sale is made or lost.
 Buyers focused only on price are likely to be one-time visitors, but even they sometimes decide the cheapest price just isn't worth it.
 What's important to customers is:

 People (even business buyers) care about the human touch.
-They want to be listened to and treated with respect and fairness (see The Problem of Listening and The Art of Conversation Includes Listening).
+They want to be listened to and treated with respect and fairness.
 They want to feel like valued customers, whose time and opinions matter.
 If people can't trust you to treat them right, they certainly won't trust you with their money.
 Whether or not the sale occurs depends on whether the customer feels taken for granted—or taken.

 From start to end, did each step of the sale go smoothly?
 Could the buyers get the answers or help they needed?
 Could they find what they came for (or why not)?
 Was the operation arranged to accommodate them in their time frame?
 Were prices and payment options clear and easy to deal with?
 Can most buyers complete the transaction without triggering number three?